Sexual Abuse During Medical Care

 You should also preserve any evidence you have of the assault and cooperate with investigators.
 Your testimony could be key to a conviction.
 Tell someone you trust so they can be with you during this process to offer support.

 Second, file a complaint with the CMB.
 The CMB does not require the level of proof used by a court of law.
 However, it may consider any evidence gathered during the police investigation.
+To file a claim with the CMB, you can do so via their website or via regular mail.
+You will need to include all of the pertinent information related to the abuse, as well as any evidence that you may have.

 Third, contact a personal injury lawyer about pursuing a lawsuit against the healthcare provider.
 With a successful civil lawsuit, you can seek justice, obtain compensation, and gain closure.
+Filing a personal injury claim will not affect any ongoing criminal cases.
+They are handled independently.

-Confidentiality And Reporting Abuse: What Happens When You Speak Up
+Confidentiality and Reporting Abuse: What Happens When You Speak Up?

 You have the right to notify the police and to file a CMB complaint anonymously.
 However, the practitioner might escape consequences if you do not testify against them.